windydoom/IT382GroupProject/README.md

 # IT382GroupProject - UpDown File Hosting

-## TODO: FIX ERROR WHEN ATTEMPTING TO UPLOAD AND THEN DOWNLOAD.
+## TODO: FIX ERROR WHEN ATTEMPTING TO UPLOAD AND THEN DOWNLOAD:

 java.net.SocketException: Connection reset by peer: socket write error
 	at java.net.SocketOutputStream.socketWrite0(Native Method)